• ABOUT

 To elongate your legs, wear a high-rise bikini bottom.
 If toning your booty is your goal, opt for a cheeky coverage.

-9. Know your body type
+9. Learn your body type.

 best plus size swimsuits based on body shape